#lookforward

 Mentorship & Peer Community: Our program offers mentorship from experts in the fields of mental health, education, and leadership.
 You will have the opportunity to learn from experienced professionals who can provide guidance, share insights, and help you navigate your personal and professional development, while building community with your peers through sharing ideas.

 Project Kits: You will receive weekly video tutorials and handout assignments designed to guide you step-by-step through the development of essential leadership and advocacy skills.
 These kits provide valuable reflection prompts and exercises to foster your skills in listening, communicating, processing information, and putting your ideas into action effectively.
-Assignment submissions are done via Google Form.
+Assignment submissions are done through an online form.
 Parents are also encouraged to engage with their teens with each Project Kit.

 • Our program is designed to accommodate your busy life while providing valuable resources, mentorship, and learning opportunities.
 We understand that youth and their parents have various commitments, and we aim to make participation in the program as accessible and manageable as possible.